The 411 on a Georgia Hit and Run

 In Georgia, the law says those involved in an auto accident are required to stop.
 A person charged with leaving the scene of a wreck may face serious penalties such as heavy fines, a suspended driver’s license, and even possible prison time.

-If you are faced with a hit & run situation, here are several tips for what you should do:
+If you are faced with a hit and run situation, here are several tips for what you should do:

-What Should I Do if I’m The Victim of a Hit & Run Driver?
+What Should I Do if I’m The Victim of a Hit and Run Georgia Driver?

-In the event of a hit and run, remain calm, and do the following:
+In the event of a hit and run in Georgia, remain calm, and do the following:

 - Park or stop the vehicle in a safe place;